scnwwu/vscode-sas-extension/website/docs/connect-and-run.md

 If you do not already have ITCLIENT installed on the client machine, you can install it by running your SAS 9.4 installer and making sure "Integration Technologies Client" is checked, or by visiting the following [link](https://support.sas.com/downloads/browse.htm?fil=&cat=56) to download and install it on the client machine.
 See the note below for guidance on which version to download and install.

-Note: If you have no existing SAS software on the client machine, download and install the latest (currently 9.4M8) version of ITCLIENT from the link above.
+**Note**: If you have no existing SAS software on the client machine, download and install the latest (currently 9.4M8) version of ITCLIENT from the link above.
 If you have SAS software already installed on the client machine, make sure to download and install the matching version of ITCLIENT.
 For example, if you already have 9.4M6 SAS software on the client machine (a 9.4M6 SASHOME), download and install the 9.4M6 version of ITCLIENT from the link above.

 ITCLIENT is backwards compatible, so any version of ITCLIENT will allow you to connect to the same or earlier version V9 SAS server.
 For example, if you have 9.4M8 ITCLIENT, you will be able to connect to 9.4M8, 9.4M7, 9.4M6, or earlier 9.4 servers.
 If you have 9.4M7 ITCLIENT, you will be able to connect to 9.4M7, 9.4M6, or earlier 9.4 servers.